 Yes — PUWER does apply to lifting equipment, but it only addresses part of the safety picture.

 Let’s say you have a ceiling track hoist.
-PUWER ensures:
+PUWER helps ensure:

 However, LOLER adds another layer of regulation.
 It requires a thorough examination of that lifting equipment by a competent person at set intervals (typically every 6 months for people-lifting devices).
 It also includes proper planning of lifting operations.